k3s-io/k3s/tests/TESTING.md

 go test ./tests/... -run E2E
 ```

-## Contributing New Tests
+## Contributing New Or Updated Tests

 ___
-We gladly accept new tests of all types.
+We gladly accept new and updated tests of all types.
 If you wish to create
-a new test, please submit a PR with a title that includes the words `<NAME_OF_TEST> Created`.
-Additionally, the final merge commit into K3s should also include those keywords.
-This
+a new test or update an existing test, please submit a PR with a title that includes the words `<NAME_OF_TEST> (Created/Updated)`.
-helps us track and identify which release a test was first created.
-If a test needs to
-be backported into a previous release, the commit description should note that.